 If your dog is a stubborn type, or maybe just an over-excitable type, this article is for you.
 While it may be tempting to blame the dog, you have to accept the fact that some dogs are just more energetic than others.
 Thus, we need to find the best dog leash for pullers.

-Top 5 Picks – Dog Leash for Pullers
+Quick Picks: The 5 Top-Rated Dog Leash for Pullers

 This is a multi-material leash that might not look all that strong at first glance.
 However, it fulfills most if not all of our durability requirements.
 First of all, its main cord is a braided nylon rope that is good and thick.
 The steel clasp at the end is made of black-coated steel, which is very good for rust resistance.

 This leash wouldn’t be anything special without its bungee attachment.
 This bungee attachment should pretty much always be used with this leash, as there wouldn’t be much point to using it otherwise.
 This is a really good product for people who aren’t all that physically strong.
 Older people or people with health problems can also benefit from a bungee leash.